Parasites (again) a health hazard

 Are you a doctor or therapist?

 Register here without obligation.
-After registering, you can request test kits.
-We will then send you several test kits free of charge, which you can give to your client during office hours.
-We can also send test kits directly to your client free of charge upon request.
+After registration, you can request test kits.
+We will then send you a number of test packages free of charge, which you can give to your client during consultations.
+Upon request, we also send test packages directly to your client free of charge.

 Are you a private individual?